carmel/go-qrcode/README.md

 To aid QR Code reading software, QR codes have a built in whitespace border.

-If you know what you're doing, and don't want a border, just set the parameter `DisableBorder` to `true`.
+If you don't want a border, just set the parameter `DisableBorder` to `true`.
 It's still recommended you include a border manually.